wierdotechman/chatx/README.md

 # chatx
-A chat built with Node.js and react
+A chat built with Node.js and express